aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/component-deep-dive.md

 2. `REDSHIFT` - Deploys a serverless Redshift Data Warehouse cost-optimized for larger data scan volume and more frequent queries
 ![Architecture-Simplified-Redshift](media/architecture-simplified-redshift-mode.png)

-From there the Guidance allows several ingest options:
+From there the Guidance allows several ingest options.
+Some ingest options are required for certain modes, refer to [Configurations Reference Page](./references/config-reference.md) for a full list:

 1. `DIRECT_BATCH` - Does not deploy the real-time infrastructure components.
-Sends directly via batch in near-real-time, either to Firehose for `DATA_LAKE` mode, or to Redshift for `REDSHIFT` mode.
+Sends directly via batch in near-real-time to Firehose for `DATA_LAKE` mode

 2. `KINESIS_DATA_STREAMS` - Deploys additional real-time infrastructure components for real-time analysis

+Optionally, there is a real-time analytics mode for time-sensitive analytics:

 ![Architecture-Simplified-Real-Time](media/architecture-simplified-real-time.png)